LucasWiman90/BreakOut/README.md

 ### Breakout Project

 This is a C++ project using the SFML library
-The game is based on the classic Breakout
+The game is based on the classic Breakout game